History of NAMI Colorado Springs

 After years of offering informal support, networking and information sharing, the local, all-volunteer NAMI affiliate in 1999 adopted curricula developed by NAMI national.
 What began with the flagship Family-to-Family course slowly would slowly expand into other programming in the years to follow.

 In 2012, NAMI Colorado Springs’ board of directors hired Lori Jarvis-Steinwert as the organization’s first-ever paid executive director.
-Since then, we have increased our number of formal programs from three to more than a dozen, serving everyone from teens and parents to faith community leaders and first responders.
-We have led or co-led five community-wide awareness initiatives and built a corps of 100-plus trained volunteers who teach classes, connect with people at mental health fairs, and answer more than 2,000 calls to the office annually.
+Since then, we have increased our number of formal programs from three to approximately a dozen, serving everyone from teens and parents to health care providers and first responders.
+We have led or co-led six community-wide awareness initiatives and built a corps of 100-plus trained volunteers who teach classes, connect with people at mental health fairs, and answer more than 1,000 office calls for resources and referrals.

 After years of offering informal support, networking and information sharing, the local, all-volunteer NAMI affiliate in 1999 adopted curricula developed by NAMI national.
 What began with the flagship Family-to-Family course slowly would slowly expand into other programming in the years to follow.

 In 2012, NAMI Colorado Springs’ board of directors hired Lori Jarvis-Steinwert as the organization’s first-ever paid executive director.
-Since then, we have increased our number of formal programs from three to more than a dozen, serving everyone from teens and parents to faith community leaders and first responders.
-We have led or co-led five community-wide awareness initiatives and built a corps of 100-plus trained volunteers who teach classes, connect with people at mental health fairs, and answer more than 2,000 calls to the office annually.
+Since then, we have increased our number of formal programs from three to approximately a dozen, serving everyone from teens and parents to health care providers and first responders.
+We have led or co-led six community-wide awareness initiatives and built a corps of 100-plus trained volunteers who teach classes, connect with people at mental health fairs, and answer more than 1,000 office calls for resources and referrals.